Since the days of phone farming, I’ve always been interested in the world of free Bitcoin faucets.

 Let me tell you, this just doesn’t happen in the world of GPT websites.

 If you read the positive reviews, they’re all a jumble of non-grammatically correct praise coming from accounts that only have 1 review all-time…highly suspicious.

 I wouldn’t be surprised if Cointiply is buying positive reviews, but hey, that’s just my theory.

+I agree with this assessment, and overall, don’t expect to make much money with Cointiply.
 Ultimately, the only way to know if Cointiply is worth it is to try it for yourself.